ByteCrafterBishalThapa/dotfiles/README.md

 ### Introduction
-This repo contains my dotfile setup configuration.
-It helps me to setup and maintain my machine.
+This repo contains configuration files.
+I use it to setup machine.
 <hr>

 ### Clone this repo and follow this instrusctions